SYNOP Code Form

 Nddff total amount of cloud (N)

-mean wind direction (dd) in the 10 minutes prior to observation time
+mean wind direction (dd) in the 10 minutes prior to the time of the observation

-mean wind speed (ff) in the 10 minutes prior to observation time
+mean wind speed (ff) in the 10 minutes prior to the time of the observation

 1snTTT group identifier (1)